 - ½ teaspoon freshly ground black pepper

-- Soak bread in milk in a small bowl.
+- Soak bread in milk in a large bowl.

-- Add all of the other ingredients to a large bowl (except olive oil).
-Mush up bread with your hands and add to beef mixture.
-Gently work the mixture to combine ingredients but do not over mix.
+- Add the beef, pork and veal and gently work the mixture to combine the ingredients but do not over mix.

-- Keep wetting your hands and roll out the meatballs into a round shape.
+- Wet your hands and roll out the meatballs into a round shape.
 Place in the refrigerator to firm up if the mixture gets too warm.
 They will keep their shape better when cooking if not too soft.

-- At this point, the meatballs are not fully cooked but can be used in a variety of recipes.
+- The meatballs are fully cooked and can be used in a variety of recipes.
 For spaghetti and meatballs, put the meatballs directly into a pot of your favorite tomato sauce and continue to cook in the sauce for another five to ten minutes.
 Or place them into hot stock for an Italian Meatball soup.
-Or finish them off in a 350 oven for 10-12 minutes or until internal temperature reaches 150 to eat as is.
-Whichever way you use them, they just need another five or ten minutes to finish cooking outside of the skillet that you browned them in.

 You may also like: